Go back

 Applied to training content, that means:

 The audit trail should show exactly who created a module from a particular SOP, what changes were made, who approved it, when it was published, and which learners completed it with what scores.
-Skill Studio AI incorporates 21 CFR Part 11 audit-trail expectations into its SOP-to-video automation workflows, so training managers can provide audit-ready evidence of both content governance and learner activity.
+Skill Studio AI does not yet provide immutable, Part 11-aligned audit trails for its SOP-to-video automation workflows—this capability is on the roadmap—so training managers should maintain audit-ready evidence of content governance and learner activity through other controls in the meantime.

 How Do You Manage SOP Changes and Version Control in Video Format?